I recently wrote about public behaviour and how difficult it has become to navigate shared space. This is a continuation of that argument.

 You become disconnected.

 Phones create the illusion of control.
 Of being accompanied.
 Of being insulated from whatever might happen around you.
-But they also make you less aware of your surroundings, more predictable in your behaviour, and, in some cases, more exposed.
+But they also reduce awareness, make behaviour more predictable, and in some cases increase exposure.

 That tension is rarely acknowledged.